MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/how-to-use-perfInsights-linux.md

 ### Known issues

 - RHEL 8 does not have Python installed by default.
-To run PerfInsights Linux, you must first install Python 2.7 or Python 3.x
+To run PerfInsights Linux, you must first install Python 3.6 or a later version

 - Guest Agent information collection may fail on CentOS 6.x